zhennan1/zhennan1.github.io/_pages/about.md

 You can contact me through email zhennan018@gmail.com.
 You can also visit my GitHub website https://github.com/zhennan1 to learn more about the projects I have worked on before.

-Outside of academics, I enjoy playing badminton and table tennis, which provide me with energy and joy.
-Additionally, I love listening to music, chatting, sleeping, and playing video games like Honor of Kings and Counter-Strike 2 to unwind and maintain a balanced life.

 I’m excited to share my interests and academic pursuits here, and I look forward to connecting and collaborating with like-minded individuals. 🌐🎵🚶‍♂️💤🎮